 Dr Lee McGowan

-Senior Lecturer, School of Creative Practice, Queensland University of Technology
+Senior Lecturer, School of Creative Industries, University of the Sunshine Coast

 A Scot living in Brisbane, Lee McGowan has spent the 6 years since his PhD graduation crashing through intensive, consecutive and concurrent teaching contracts in the Creative Industries Faculty.
 It’s been great for his teaching – where he’s picked up a handful of teaching and performance Awards; and his service, he regularly makes appearances at the Brisbane Writer’s Festival and his industry network continues to expand.

 Head of Music, Sydney